tahiri-lab/iPhyloGeo_plus_plus/exe-generation/exe_troubleshooting.md

 11. Wrote much better, cleaner code in main.py, replacing resource_path with a new function, find_utils (see code snippet): **it works! the iPhyloGeo window with the GUI is open and functions!**

 #### Testing and troubleshooting the EXE
-1. Copied the contents of the exe.win-amd64-3.11 directory to Windows Sandbox: an error message saying that **VCRUNTIME140.dll was not found** appears when trying to run the EXE
+1. Copied the contents of the exe.win-amd64-3.11 directory to Windows Sandbox: an error message saying that **VCRUNTIME140.dll was not found** appears when trying to run the EXE.
+The issue was added to the KANBAN as a task.
+2. When trying to **provide the EXE with a .fasta file**, an **error** occurs: `type object 'Params' has no attribute get_params`.
+When trying to **provide the EXE with a .csv file**, the same error occurs.

 ## TODO